csparpa/pyowm/sphinx/object-model.md

 ### The Observation class
 An instance of this class is returned whenever a query about currently observed weather in a location is issued (hence, its name).

 The _Observation_ class binds information about weather features that are currently being observed in a specific location in the world and that are stored as a _Weather_ object instance and the details about the location, which is stored into the class as a _Location_ object instance.
-Both current weather and location info are obtained via OWM web API responses parsing, which done by other classes in the PyOWM library: usually this data parsing stage ends with their storage into a newly created _Observation_ instance.
+Both current weather and location info are obtained via OWM Weather API responses parsing, which done by other classes in the PyOWM library: usually this data parsing stage ends with their storage into a newly created _Observation_ instance.

 When created, every _Observation_ instance is fed with a timestamp that tells when the weather observation data have been received.